Microcosmos22/Mask-R-CNN/README.md

    - Only attempted once earlier stages succeed

 Weights are reused between steps to enable incremental fine-tuning.

 ## Quick EDA:
 - There are 5K images to train and 50 images for testing
 - The problem has a pixel-imbalance, around 5% of the pixels are forged and are therefore `1`s in their corresponding masks.
+- The signal is very weak, the algorithm has to learn to detect discontinuities in noise along copy-pasted edges, contrasts in brightness etc.

 ## Code:
 Run